pu-bioinformatics/python-exercises-Megmugure/README.md

 Work through all the exercises to notebook 6

 # The scripts I have uploaded document the answers to the exercises in the respective notebooks.

+## Comments
+- Provde more information about the content and structure of your repo -1
+- You haven't included the bnk script -1